Sign up to receive Your Orchestra's newsletter!

 Education and community outreach are integral to everything Orchestra Wellington does.
 Our programming approach — a story well told — builds appreciation, enjoyment, and community through the joy of live music.
 Our school programmes, family concerts, and popular endeavours, along with the tireless work of our musicians, extend our reach to over 80,000 people in the Wellington region annually.

-Orchestra Wellington Music Director Mac Taddei conducts the 2024 Big Bash festival orchestra.
+Orchestra Wellington Music Director Marc Taddei conducts the 2024 Big Bash festival orchestra.

 None of this would be possible without your support.
 Your belief in the importance of the arts motivates us to create programmes of quality, meaning, and depth.
 The Dictator’s Shadow tells a story that resonates with current world events, but alongside our distinguished colleagues, it becomes more than a reflection on the artist’s plight — it becomes an artistic celebration of the life of one of modernism’s most extraordinary and enigmatic figures.

 It is an honour to serve you.
 Your support compels us to present stories that speak to profound truths while inspiring, delighting, and entertaining.
-Please consider subscribing to this wonderful season—let’s shine some light on that shadow!
+Please consider joining us for another wonderful season —let’s shine some light on that shadow!

 - Marc Taddei